faizorithm/dev/README.md

-# Task List Web App! 💻
+# Faiza's Budget Pal Web! 💻

 A beginner-friendly web project built with HTML, CSS, and JavaScript was intially created as a part of Microsoft's module Web Development using Visual Studio Code.